 7. Your cover letter needs to detail your USPs (‘unique selling-points’).
 You need to tell the agent: if you’ve won any writing competitions (or been shortlisted), if you have any ISBNs or other publications to your name (magazine articles, etc), if you’ve posted your material online and got a massive online readership, if you’ve self-published at all and got good sales figures, that an established author allows you to quote them as endorsing your writing, whether you have a degree in literature, whether you are semi-famous for anything other than writing, etc.

-8. More than that, as well as a one-page synopsis, you need a great 30-word synopsis of your book.
-Why 30 words?
-Well, it’s often requested when you enter a writing competition, and it’s a standard requirement of the film and tv script-writing industry.
-Sometimes, the 30-word ‘pitch’ is known as the ‘lift test’.
+8. More than that, as well as a one-page synopsis, you need a great 60-word synopsis of your book.
+Why 60 words?
+Well, it’s often requested when you enter a writing competition, and it’s a standard requirement of the film and tv script-writing industry (although the ‘log-line’ they ask for is often just 30 words!).
+Sometimes, the 60-word ‘pitch’ is known as the ‘lift test’.
 Imagine you met someone famous or important in a lift and only had a handful of seconds to sales pitch to them.
-What would your 30-word speech be?
+What would your 60-word speech be?
 The standard one I use for Necromancer’s Gambit is: “It’s about a soldier raised from the dead by a desperate magician who needs his help.
 The soldier doesn’t remember who he was when he was alive, so it’s a reverse murder mystery as he finds out who he was, who killed him and what he can do about the fact he’s dead.
 All with a load of gods and demons thrown in for good measure!”

 9. As suggested from the point above, if an existing well-known author gives you a quote you can use by way of reference or endorsement, then things are easier.
 In fact, well-known authors are often more approachable than agents and publishers.
 So find some on facebook or their own website and see if you can strike up a relationship of sorts with them.
 Buy and read their book or something to get them talking to you first, and then ask if you can send them something.
 I’m a sucker when people do that with me.